ENGL 1021

-Composition and Indigenous Literature in Canada I
+ENGL 1021: Composition and Indigenous Literature in Canada I

-This course will acquaint you with the range and power of written English, from the core components of its sentence structure to the beauty, subtlety and strength it commands when used by skilful Indigenous writers.
-By the time you have completed this course you should be able to:
+This course will acquaint students with the range and power of written English, from the core components of its sentence structure to the beauty, subtlety and strength it commands when used by skilful Indigenous writers.

 - Describe stylistic writing devices, such as imagery, metaphor, simile, and irony.

-- Write a personal narrative developed around a limited, focused theme..
+- Write a personal narrative developed around a limited, focused theme.

-- Describe recurrent characteristics and themes in Indigenous oral and written literature, in both fiction and non-fiction genres..
+- Describe recurrent characteristics and themes in Indigenous oral and written literature, in both fiction and non-fiction genres.

 - Evaluate various tones and levels of language in literature.